 Back then, even when it was at the precipice of total environmental destruction, one can still see greens along the main road parallel to the beaches.
 One can still see a glimpse of the fine sand beaches while riding a tricycle on the road.
 The greens and trees are now replaced by concrete walls--obscuring the view of the beaches it is known for.
 Now, one has to pay a price to enjoy its fine sand beaches.

 Not many know, too, that there are more burning issues aside from environmental destruction.
-Not many know that there is an Ati community who were the original settlers of the island, and is at the brink of losing their ancestral domain rights.
+Not many know that there are are Ati people--the original island inhabitants, but are now at the brink of losing their right to their ancestral domain.

 |Dexter Condez, 26 years old, Youth and Land Advocacy Coordinator of BATO.
 He was gunned down by unidentified men in Brgy.
 Manoc-Manoc, Boracay Island on February 22, 2013.|